krivenok/cpuhog/README.md

 # cpuhog
-Simple cpu hog for testing
+Simple CPU hogging tool for testing purposes

 ## How to build it?